kvassAI/slate/source/includes/_resources.md

 There is two types of resources, `asset` or `retail`.
 If not specified, an `asset` resource is created.
 The `asset` resource is an asset that belongs to the user.
 The `retail` resource is a sellable object that the user possess, but is able to sell.
-Thus, it has a price.
+Thus, it has a price, currency and VAT.

 ## Resources Object